-It is noteworthy that so much water-laid sand should extend in laminated bands, converging and flattening out in the terminal out-wash deposits.
+It is noteworthy that so much water-laid sand should extend in laminated bands, converging and flattening out in the terminal outwash deposits.
 Troweling in the collapsed structures on top of the core mounds indicates that floors were composed of several inches of tan sand.
 The walls were built of clay daub over reed wattles and were of substantial construction, sometimes nearly a foot in thickness.
 In some of the wall sections preserved by firing, the daub showed in cross-section to consist of several applications marked by a tendency to exfoliate along these planes of redaubing.
 This would seem to indicate that the exterior clay daub was sun-dried and from time to time was renovated and repaired by fresh applications of daub.
-By on the earlier buildings were on the average about 6 inches thick, as compared to structures #4 and #5 for example.
+By 1968 as Core #2 structures were exposed, it appeared that the walls on the earlier buildings were on the average about 6 inches thick, as compared to structures #4 and #5 for example.
 Some of the buildings, i.e. #5, the council house, and #6, #7, #8, and #9 appear to have been a few feet longer.
 These were sizeable buildings gradually deteriorating and melding down in place with scarcely any organic traces preserved of the supporting framework.